cdoremus/deno-blog/posts/Using_SQLite_with_Deno.2023-02-24.md

     }
   });

-  // Todo: CRUD operations here...
+  // Todo: Other CRUD operations here...

   // Close database to clean up resources db.close()
 ```
 The `DB.transaction` method is used for transactional control.
 If the function argument throws an error, the transaction is rolled back; otherwise it is committed.
-This `transaction` method can also be run on updates and deletes.
+This `transaction` method can also be used for updates and deletes.

 #### Database creation and insertion with sqlite3